Conflicts of Interest Policy

 Where the Firm considers it is not able to manage the conflict of interest in any other way, it may decline to act for a Client.

-Conflict Monitoring, Reporting and Management Information
+Recording and Reporting of Conflicts of Interest and Management Information

-All staff must notify the Compliance Officer immediately if they become aware of a conflict of interest or potential conflict of interest, outlining the reasons for the perceived conflict.
+All Staff must notify the Compliance Officer immediately if they become aware of a conflict of interest or potential conflict of interest, outlining the reasons for the perceived conflict.